TaraHelberg/Ambrosia-Greek-Recipe-s/README.md

 - [Bootstrap](https://getbootstrap.com/)
     - For help designing the html templates.
 - [Google Fonts](https://fonts.google.com/)
-    - Used to style the website's logo.
+    - Used to add style the website's font.
 - [Font Awesome](https://fontawesome.com/)
     - Used to obtain the icons used.
 - [Favicon.io](https://favicon.io/emoji-favicons/amphora/)